adamgruber/mochawesome/README.md

 **Context as a string**

 Simple strings will be displayed as is.
 If you pass a URL, the reporter will attempt to turn it into a link.
-If the URL links to an image, it will be shown inline.
+If the URL links to an image or video, it will be shown inline.

 **Context as an object**